p2eengineering/kalp-studio-documentation/docs/Getting-started/Token-Studio/How-to-connect-wallet.md

 ## Step 5: Verify Connection

 After confirming the connection, you’ll see your wallet connected on the Kalp Token Studio interface.
-Now, you are ready to use the Token Creator to create and deploy your tokens.
+Now, you are ready to use the Token studio to create and deploy your tokens.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Token+creator/17.png)